munificent/craftinginterpreters/book/strings.md

     back "v" or "¨"?
 The former means they are thinking of each code point and its combining characters as a single unit -- what Unicode calls an *extended grapheme cluster* -- the latter means they are thinking in individual code points.
-Which is what your users expect?
+Which do your users expect?

 2.  **How is a single unit represented in memory?** Most systems using ASCII gave a single byte to each character and left the high bit unused.
 Unicode